raphaellaranjeiras/raphaellaranjeiras/README.md

 ### 🖥️  Portfolio
   - All the **personal projects** I've been creating here are shared with their comments and insights when necessary.
   - The projects are written in **Portuguese (pt-br) or English**.
 It deppends on the project.
   - Sometimes I also write on **Medium** about theoric topics in Data Science universe.
-Feel free to check it out and contribute.
+Feel free to check it out.
   - **Feel free to contribute**: improvments, corrections, anything will be very welcomed.